-- Also, when was the last time you had a regular follow up by your primary care physician?
+- When was the last time you had a regular follow up by your primary care physician?

-For more information about applying for a traditional term or whole life insurance policy, we would recommend that you take a look at the following article that will go into much further detail: Qualifying for Life Insurance with Breast Cancer.
+For more information about applying for a traditional term or whole life insurance policy, check out Qualifying for Life Insurance with Breast Cancer.

 And while most skin cancer cases won’t cause too much alarm for a lot of life insurance companies, there are some more aggressive forms of skin cancer which could significantly affect your chances at being able to qualify for a traditional term or whole life insurance policy.